 Dr. Hemmings has given briefings to the Foreign and Commonwealth Office, to US Forces Korea, to the UN Commission of Inquiry on Human Rights in the DPRK, and taken part in future challenges workshops at the Cabinet Office.
-He has authored a number of book chapters, academic journals, and newspaper articles commenting on Asia, contributing the Telegraph, the Diplomat, the lowy Interpreter, and the National Interest.
+He has authored a number of book chapters, academic journals, and newspaper articles commenting on Asia, contributing to the Telegraph, the Diplomat, the lowy Interpreter, and the National Interest.

 Media Experience: Extensive; John regularly appears in international media outlets, including the BBC, Sky News, Fox, Monocle, and Al Jazeera.

 Expertise: East Asia, Japan, Korea, China, India, and their relations with the West.